isomerpages/moe-bukitviewpri/pages/Announcements.md

 </li>
 <li>
 <p>List of proposed menu and pricing for all items.
 You may refer to the
-current canteen pricing list at <a rel="noopener noreferrer nofollow" target="_blank">https://www.bukitviewpri.moe.edu.sg/parents-and-partners/Info-for-Parents/Info-for-Parents/</a>.</p>
+current canteen pricing list <a href="https://www.bukitviewpri.moe.edu.sg/parents-and-partners/Info-for-Parents/Info-for-Parents/" rel="noopener nofollow" target="_blank">here</a>.</p>
 </li>
 <li>
 <p>Photocopy of relevant certificates such as Basic Food Hygiene Course,